 Respiratory System: Valerian is well known to help with Cough.*

-Reproductive System: Valerian is also a good remedy for Dysmenorrhea (Menstrual pain).
+Reproductive System: Valerian is also a good remedy for dysmenorrhea (Menstrual pain).*

 In a broad sense one can call this herb a sedative but to put it specifically, we can say that it tends to calm, soothe the Nervous System.
 Valerian is an Herb that has been used to help with Insomnia and sleep disorders.
 It is an excellent remedy for Anxiety.
 Studies show that it helps to provide sound sleep.
-It increases GABA ( gamma aminobutyric acid) in the brain and is a neurotransmitter involved in anxiety regulation.
-Hence, it has a calming effect and makes one relax and reduces nervousness.
+It increases GABA ( gamma aminobutyric acid) in the brain which is a neurotransmitter involved in anxiety regulation.
+Hence, it has a calming effect and makes one relax and helps reduce nervousness.
 Valerian is non habit forming but should not be taken for a long time.
 It is advisable to stop using it intermittently before one starts using it again.

 The literature on surveys done for Valerian shows that it has a high therapeutic value.
 Scientists have generated the active constituents by tissue culture techniques.